joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 ### symmetric

-instead of thinking in terms of the two points, we can describe the problem in terms of their center and separation.
+instead of thinking in terms of the two points in $4-$space, we can describe the problem in terms of their center and separation in the plane.

-for a circle of radius $r,$ the center can occupy any position inside the $(1-2r)$ by $(1-2r)$ square inside the square. each of these centers then has an annulus of area $(2\pi r)\text{d}r$ around it.
+how many positions can the center take? for a circle of radius $r,$ the center can occupy any position inside the $(1-2r)$ by $(1-2r)$ square inside the square.

+each point on the circle represents a pair (the point, and the point across from it on the circle). the number of such pairs is the annulus of area $(2\pi r)\text{d}r$ around the center.

-we are just counting phase space, so we can add up all such centers and radii and be done.
+since we are just counting phase space, we can add over all such centers and radii.

-the one thing we need to be careful about is the unit area in either set of coordinates.
+but we need to be careful about the unit area in either set of coordinates.

 the length of the separation is twice the radius

 <br>